Orange-OpenSource/OpenCraftML/README.md

 Unzip the files on your disk.

-On Windows, unzip on c:/data_UCI and c:/data_XML respectively to be able to run the benchmarks directly from the config file given in example.
+On Windows, unzip on c:/data\_UCI and c:/data\_XML respectively to be able to run the benchmarks directly from the config file given in example.

 ### INSTALLATION OF SOURCE CODE

-For the version of craftML dedicated to XML benchmark and data-mining we recommand to use the CraftML\_light\_2019\_08\_ sub-project.
+For the version of craftML dedicated to XML benchmark and data-mining we recommand to use the CraftML sub-project.
 Indeed, the later version (dedicated to text-mining) has some adaptations which will not be optimal for numeric data-mining only purposes.

 The code is an export of an Eclipse project (version Photon).